includeos/mothership_documentation/Getting-started.rst

 Setup TLS
 ~~~~~~~~~

-If you want to run your Mothership with TLS (this is default), you need to generate a certificate and a key file in your mothership folder:
+If you want to run your Mothership with TLS (this is default), you need to generate a certificate and a key file in your mothership directory:

 ::